ddnexus/pagy/docs/extras/keyset_for_ui.md

 ==- `:cache_key_param`

 The name of the cache key param.
 It is `:cache_key` by default.
-Pass a different symbol to change it.
+Pass a different symbol to change/shorten it.

 ===